-Before you roll up your sleeves to unleash your natural-born talent and paint the room yourself, we humbly advise you to spend a few more minutes to read our extensive guide of tips and tricks, on how to paint a room like a pro, step by step.
+Before you roll up your sleeves to unleash your natural-born talent and paint the room yourself, we humbly advise you to spend a few minutes to read our extensive guide of tips and tricks on how to paint a room like a professional, step by step.

 Read more: How To Choose Living Room Paint Colors?

 Learn how to paint a room: in 6 easy steps

 - Pick the prep day.
 Yes, you need a whole day just for preparation — especially if you are a beginner.
 Plan the tools and materials so that you don’t waste time running to the local hardware store and back.

 - Clear the painting workspace.
 It will be difficult to paint if the room is full of furniture, seating, electronics, etc, right?
 If painting the ceiling too, keep one side of the room free and stack the furniture in the other half of the room.